Home » Europe » Schengen Area – Everything You Need to Know

 • The countries that signed the agreement must adhere to border protocols outlined in the Schengen Borders Code.

-• If you are enter the area from a third country, you need an ETIAS visa waiver or a Schengen visa.
+• If you are entering the area from a third country, you need an ETIAS visa waiver or a Schengen visa.
 These two are entirely different types of travel documents, each of which allows you to stay in Schengen for a maximum of 90 days.

 How will you apply for a Schengen visa if you are a Dubai resident?

 Even though Dubai, the capital of the emirates, is one of the most popular tourist locations in the world, as a Dubai resident, you must apply for a Schengen visa to visit the area.
-Let us briefly discuss the guidelines for the procedure and how to apply for a visa in Dubai.
+Let us briefly discuss the procedure and how to apply for a visa in Dubai.

 Schengen Visa